-One of the ideas we've been exploring at SPC and in the Social Impact Fellowship is whether there are ideas and practices in the tech sector that might be valuable for social entrepreneurs.
+One of the ideas we've been exploring through the Social Impact Fellowship is whether there are ideas and practices in the tech sector that might be valuable for social entrepreneurs.
 As it turns out, the tech industry and the social sector are often thinking along the same lines, but they use different tools and mental models.

 Here, we unpack some industry practices that might be useful for people working on poverty reduction.
 In a future post, we will explore a few ideas from the social sector that could help tech entrepreneurs.